conda-forge/gettext-feedstock/README.md

 Installing gettext
 ==================

-Installing `gettext` from the `conda-forge/label/gettext_dev` channel can be achieved by adding `conda-forge/label/gettext_dev` to your channels with:
+Installing `gettext` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```
-conda config --add channels conda-forge/label/gettext_dev
+conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

-Once the `conda-forge/label/gettext_dev` channel has been enabled, `gettext, gettext-tools, libasprintf, libasprintf-devel, libgettextpo, libgettextpo-devel, libintl, libintl-devel` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `gettext, gettext-tools, libasprintf, libasprintf-devel, libgettextpo, libgettextpo-devel, libintl, libintl-devel` can be installed with `conda`:

 ```
 conda install gettext gettext-tools libasprintf libasprintf-devel libgettextpo libgettextpo-devel libintl libintl-devel